code-blessing/sourceamazing/README.md

 }
 ```

-Now as the builder syntax is declared, we can use those interfaces and write some phonebook entries:
+Now as the builder syntax is declared, we can use those interfaces and write some phonebook entries using the builders:

 ```kotlin
 import org.codeblessing.sourceamazing.schema.api.SchemaApi